snowman-repos/book/project_managers/README.md

 * Customer collaboration over Contract negotiation
 * Responding to change over Following a plan

 Essentially what this means is that a small and focused team is put together with a minimal feature list.
 They work on these discrete features in daily, weekly or monthly iterations or “sprints”.
-At the end of each spring, priorities are evaluated and feedback is incorporated into the feature before the next sprint is run.
+At the end of each sprint, priorities are evaluated and feedback is incorporated into the feature before the next sprint is run.